Akashrine/jbr-11ty/src/posts/working-remotely-as-a-team/2020-10-14-working-remotely-as-a-team.md

             <li>Open Topics</li>
         </ul>
     </dd>
     <dt>Tool used</dt> <dd>Notion with a nice template.
-The script changes every weeks.</dd>
+The script changes every week.</dd>
 </dl>

 If we had to keep only one it would be this one.
-It's where everything important is share, where everything is shown.
+It's where everything important is shared, where everything is shown.

 ### Project Touchpoint
 <dl>
     <dt>Time</dt>
     <dd>20 minutes once a week per project (usually 2)</dd>
     <dt>Objective</dt>
     <dd>Small point for the follow-up.
-What's the status of the loaded task in the sprint, what is blocking and what are the action plan</dd>
+What's the status of the loaded tasks in the sprint, what is blocking and what is the action plan</dd>
     <dt>Attendees</dt>
     <dd>People in the project</dd>
     <dt>What's the structure</dt>
-    <dd>Usually done by the lead dev of the project, list all the current tasks in details (based on the user stories) and list all the subject we'll have to discuss</dd>
+    <dd>Usually done by the lead dev of the project, list all the current tasks in details (based on the user stories) and lists all the subject we'll have to discuss</dd>
     <dt>Tool used : Jira & Notion</dt>
 </dl>

 Touchpoints are just a quick way to exchange on an ongoing project, listing call to actions etc ...

-### Retropective
+### Retrospective
 <dl>
     <dt>Time</dt>
     <dd>30 minutes on Friday at the end of the sprint</dd>